chengyawlow/chengyawlow.github.io/_pages/talks.md

 author_profile: true
 ---

+List of invited/visiting talks and conference presentations, sorted by presentation date.

 + **Bridging the Gap: Advancements in Biometrics for Forest Management**<br>
   <u>Visiting Talk</u>, University of Cambridge, UK, Nov.
 29, 2023.